-This project concentrated on a rather unscientific collection of 31 hills with spot heights over 2000 feet, many in Yorkshire and some not (although they would have been at some point in the past).
+This project originally concentrated on a rather unscientific collection of 31 hills with spot heights over 2000 feet, many in Yorkshire and some not (although they would have been at some point in the past).
 It didn’t include an almost equal number of hills with spot heights (on the OS maps) over 2000 feet, that had been omitted for no logical reason.
-It also included hill summits with almost no “prominence” whatsoever – that is (in very simplistic terms) the height difference between the summit and its surroundings.
+It now adheres to the list generated by Johnny Smith, called the Dales 30, the highest 30 hills inside the Dales National Park boundary.

 After completing my rather arbitrary “Top 30” project, I decided to create a much larger list of hills, using the boundary of the Yorkshire Dales National Park, which is a much easier boundary to identify than the English county of “Yorkshire” and is not confused by historic county boundaries or irrational hill inclusions.
 The hills within this boundary must be recognised by the “Database of British and Irish Hills” and the result is my Yorkshire Dales Tops list.